 Because we are importers, manufacturers and wholesalers, we can keep prices low without sacrificing quality.
-Pricing starts at only $9,995 (including GST) for our PS1 Model that is perfect for a tiny house or very small dwelling.
+Pricing starts at only $17,400 (including GST) for our PS2 model that is perfect for a tiny house or small dwelling or holiday home.
 As properties go up in size, more power will be required which means more components of higher specification – and therefore a higher price.

 Off-grid solar electricity is a source of power for homes or buildings where grid electricity is not available.
 Even if main power is available, some people choose to live sustainably as a lifestyle choice.
 Off-grid solar systems allow total independence from the New Zealand power grid and autonomy from your local power company.
 Power bills become a thing of the past.

 The sun shines on solar PV (Photo Voltaic) panels which convert energy into electricity.
 The panels are mounted in an ‘array’ normally on your roof, and sometimes on the ground.
 The panels generate electricity which is used to power your home.
 A bank of batteries is also part of an off-grid system, so, at the same time your batteries will be charged.
 When the sun is not shining during the day or at night, the batteries will kick in and provide electricity to use.
 When batteries are depleted to a certain level (for example extended periods of bad weather) an auto-start back-up generator will replenish them.

 An important part of your off-grid solar system is your auto-start back-up generator which is used to keep the battery bank topped up as required.